EventStore/es-gencert-cli/README.md

 # Event Store Certificate Generation CLI

-The command line interface to ease the generation of a certificate authority and node certificates for Event Store Db 20.6.x and above.
+The command line interface to ease the generation of a certificate authority and node certificates for EventStoreDB 20.6.x and above.

 ## Getting Started

 ### Releases
-The latest release for the ESGenCert CLI can be found under the [github releases page](https://github.com/EventStore/es-gencert-cli/releases).
+The latest release for the es-gencert-cli can be found under the [GitHub releases page](https://github.com/EventStore/es-gencert-cli/releases).
-We releases binaries for Windows/ Linux and MacOS.
+We releases binaries for Windows, Linux and macOS.
+We also publish the tool as a Docker image.

 ### Usage